10 reasons why you should use a responsive website and its main advantages

 Do you have visitors who access your site from both desktop and mobile devices such as mobile or tablet?
 Is your website adapted to be viewed on all types of devices?
 With the evolution of the devices that we carry in our pockets, it is increasingly important to work with a responsive website, which adapts to any format.

-In this post, Blue World City will make you explore some of the basics about responsiveness and show you some of the advantages it brings in terms of performance and results.
+In this post, Blue World City will make you explore some of the basics of responsiveness and show you some of the advantages it brings in terms of performance and results.

 Some questions we will answer throughout the post are: